 Thomaston Town Forest

 The Thomaston Town Forest Trail passes through the 500-acre town forest that lies to the east of the Oyster River.
-The trail passes through an area harvested for timber (2011-12), provides excellent views of the Oyster River, and brings hikers to Split Rock for a close look at this huge glacial erratic.
-The trail offers mostly level hiking through mixed and coniferous woods which provide habitat for deer, wild turkey, and moose.
+The trail passes through an area harvested for timber (2011-12), provides excellent views of the Oyster River, and brings you to Split Rock for a close look at this huge glacial erratic.
+The trail offers mostly level hiking and mountain biking through mixed and coniferous woods which provide habitat for deer, wild turkey, and moose.

-The combination of the Oyster River Bog and Thomaston Town Forest sections of the Georges Highland Path provide a continuous 11-mile hiking experience that connects Route 1 in Thomaston to Route 90 in Rockport.
+The combination of the Oyster River Bog and Thomaston Town Forest sections of the Georges Highland Path provide a continuous 11-mile hiking and biking experience that connects Route 1 in Thomaston to Route 90 in Rockport. **Please note – the Oyster River bridge is out (summer 2020), so there is NO ACCESS to and from the Route 90 trailhead.
+We are working on replacing the bridge soon.

 Download the Printable Trail Map